robstave/Meowcards/cards/rest/rest.md

 ### Front
 Which HTTP status code indicates that the request could not be completed due to insufficient storage?

-A) 507 Insufficient Storage
+- A. 507 Insufficient Storage
-B) 413 Payload Too Large
+- B. 413 Payload Too Large
-C) 500 Internal Server Error
+- C. 500 Internal Server Error
-D) 503 Service Unavailable
+- D. 503 Service Unavailable

 ### Back
 **Correct Answer**: A